ShanksChen/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. An appropriate model architecture has been employed

-My model which published by the autonomous vehicle team at NVIDIA consists of  a normalization layer, followed by five convolutional layers, followed by four fully connected layers. (model.py lines 62-80)
+My model which published by [the autonomous vehicle team at NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) consists of a normalization layer, followed by five convolutional layers, followed by four fully connected layers. (model.py lines 62-80)

 The data is normalized in the model using a Keras lambda layer (model.py line 64) and a Cropping2D function (code line 65).
+The lamdba layer can be used to create arbitrary functions that operate on each image as it passes through the layer.
+I used equation as (pixel value / 255.0) - 0.5).
+This equation arranges the pixel value in a range between -0.5 and 0.5 and the element mean is 0.
+The Cropping2D function removes the useless pixels on the top and bottom of the image.

 The first three convolutional layers in the model using stride 2 and "ReLU" activation function (model.py lines 67-69).

-The other two convolutional layers in the model using default stride and "ReLU" activation function (model.py lines 70-71).
+The other two convolutional layers in the model using non-strided and "ReLU" activation function (model.py lines 70-71).

-After the convolutional layers, I added a flatten layer (model.py lines 72).
+After the convolutional layers, there was a flatten layer (model.py lines 72).

 Next there were four fulluy connected layers (model.py lines 74-80).